MalteHartwig/effective-typescript/README.md

     `if (isBulk(product)) label = renderBulk(product)`

+### Add type to props of `Product` component

+The product component's props are currently not typed at all, hence we do not have any compiler support.
+This might seem contrived, but can easily happen if a formerly locally used components without strong typing (as they are only used internally) is made public to be used in multiple places.
+Adding state and dispatch props as we did for `Login` immediately shows several comiler errors:
+1. `mapStateToProps` wrongly sets `cart` instead of `products`.
+2. `randomProp` in `App.tsx` is another example for obsolete code.
+3. `App.tsx` tries to override `onLogout`.
+This could interfere with the dispatch prop and is now flagged by the compiler.
+4. `title` is supposed to be an "OwnProp" to be passed when creating the component.
+We have to merge `{ title: string }` to the `ProductProps` which will cause the compiler to flag the missing prop in `App.tsx`.

 ## Further reading
 * [TypeScript Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) explains basic ways to create new types from existing ones, for example Union Types, Literal Types, and Type Guards.
 * [TypeScript Utility Types](https://www.typescriptlang.org/docs/handbook/utility-types.html) are another way to modify existing types.
 Examples are `Pick`, `Partial`, and `ReturnType`.